CrLeCook/Milestone-Project-3/README.md

 #### __Returning Visitor Goals__

-As a returning registered user of the site I want to be able to:
+As a returning user of the site I want to be able to:

 * Get to where I want to be quickly.
 * View, update, or delete a task.